Ray Silverman, PhD

 You can give your friends all the advice you want—you can even tell them that they need to confront someone.
 If they actually take your advice and get their nose broken during the confrontation you will not get in legal trouble for giving bad advice.
 But if you give the same advice as an institutional representative, and your friend gets a broken nose—the institution you represent could be legally liable for your friend’s injury.

 While most listening sessions will be entirely confidential, there are times when you will need to break confidentiality—especially if you begin to hear someone saying things that suggest danger to themselves or to someone else.
-At such times, you will need to report your concern to Dean Henderson.
-As both Dean Henderson and Rev. Mark Carlson have said, “It’s better to have a live enemy than a dead friend.”
+At such times, you will need to report your concern to the Dean.
+As Rev. Mark Carlson has said, “It’s better to have a live enemy than a dead friend.”

 There are different levels that you should be aware of: